Creolestudios/analyze-your-meeting-reactjs-nestjs/README.md

 ## 3. Getting Started

-To get started with the TranscriptGpt App, follow these steps:
+To get started with the AI MeetGpt App, follow these steps:

 ### Prerequisites